masuko-shingo/led/README.md

 https://youtu.be/y1i6_Mqn16c

 ## Copyright
-Copyright © (Free Software Foundation, Inc.) 2020  Sayaka Toda + Shingo Masuko.
+Copyright © 2020  Sayaka Toda + Shingo Masuko.

 This program is free software: you can redistribute it and/or modify
     it under the terms of the GNU General Public License as published by